 Here's exactly what to look for in an outdoor bootcamp workout.

-While some people may think a perfect day at the beach is spent relaxing with a good book, we think you'll enjoy your seaside me-time even more after completing a good sweat session.
+While some think a perfect day at the beach is spent relaxing with a good book, we think you may enjoy your seaside me-time even more after completing a good sweat session.
+Sure, you could go for a run on the sand.
+But a few body-weight exercises will test your strength, balance and stamina.

 Break a sweat on the sand with this full-body beach workout.